rivsidn/Linux-D-P-tools/manual/netstat.md

        Print routing information from the route cache.
        输出路由缓存的路由信息

-OUTPUT
+OUTPUT(输出信息解释)
    Active Internet connections (TCP, UDP, UDPLite, raw) Proto
-       The protocol (tcp, udp, udpl, raw) used by the socket. socket的协议.
+       The protocol (tcp, udp, udpl, raw) used by the socket. socket的协议类型

    Recv-Q
        Established: The count of bytes not copied by the user program connected to this socket.
        Listening: Since Kernel 2.6.18 this column contains the current syn backlog.

    Send-Q
        Established: The count of bytes not acknowledged by the remote host.
-Listening:
-       Since Kernel 2.6.18 this column contains the maximum size of the syn backlog.
+       Listening: Since Kernel 2.6.18 this column contains the maximum size of the syn backlog.

    Local Address
        Address  and  port  number  of the local end of the socket.
 Unless the --numeric